HersiYussuf/graphql_project/README.md

-# (Odyssey Course) Intro to GraphQL with TypeScript
+# My GraphQL mastery course with Apollo.
 Welcome to the starter code for **Intro to GraphQL with TypeScript**.
 You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-typescript) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo